 The page has been translated by Gen AI.

-Elasticsearch Vector Search Guide
+Elasticsearch Vector Search Usage vector

-Elasticsearch Vector Search Guide
+Elasticsearch Vector Search Usage vector

 Overview

-• Sentence-level embedding includes ELMo and BERT.
+• Sentence-level embeddings include ELMo and BERT, among others.

-Preparing for Vector Search
+Preparing for vector search

 2. It is mainly used for kNN (k-nearest neighbor) search.